What are User Role Levels in WordPress?

 This is a useful security measure.
 You don't want to allow Authors to create as many Administrators as they want.

-The Capability Manager Enhanced plugin has some extra security measures including these:
+The PublishPress Capabilities plugin has some extra security measures including these:

 - Users cannot assign a role with a level higher than their own.